Receive Our Updates Including The Latest Positive Stories!

 "As both a beneficiary and as a family trustee for multiple trusts over many years, I approached Hartley to help me navigate through a tricky succession process.
 His unflagging support, knowledge and networks were absolutely invaluable.
 More than that, by steadfastly holding and articulating a positive vision of what an evolved trustee-beneficiary relationship can be, he moves the entire field decisively forward.”

-After 30 years advising high-net-worth families, these days my practice is limited to personal and group coaching by telephone (so there are no geographic limitations), consulting, and public speaking.
+After 30 years advising high-net-worth families, these days my practice is limited to personal coaching, facilitated workshops and public speaking.
 Give me a call—720 283-9376—and let’s discuss how together we might create a partnership characterized by respect, support, encouragement, humor, and creativity. ...

 -- Hartley Goldstone